umbraco/UmbracoDocs/Umbraco-Heartcore/index.md

 ## [Client libraries](Client-Libraries)

-In order to test your Umbraco Heartcore project against the REST API endpoints, you can use one of the samples we provided with the client libraries for .NET Core and Node JS.
+In order to test your Umbraco Heartcore project against the REST API endpoints, you can use one of the samples we provide with the client libraries for .NET Core and Node JS.

 ## [Versions and updates](Versions-and-updates)